contentstack/gatsby-source-contentstack/README.md

       locales: [‘en-us’,’fr-fr’],
       // In this case, the plugin will fetch only English (United States) and French (France) language data.

-      // Optional: Specify the content types and locales of which you want the plugin to retrieve data.
+       // Optional: Specify true to convert the JSON-RTE repsonse to HTML.
+Default it is set to false
+      jsonRteToHtml: false ,

     },
   },
 ]